aj-stein/conmotion/docs/architecture.md

 #### Auditor

 An auditor, accountable to the cloud infrastructure provider, their customer, or both, must review the efficacy of security control implementations through expert review of artifacts.
 In the case of inventory management, it is important for the auditor to use these artifacts as evidence.
 The auditor compares the evidence from the provider to their own artifacts they collect independently, and verify the provider's inventory is accurate and has no anomalies.
-Auditors can consume the append-only log of the Transparency Service to ascertain contemporary or historical view of the provider's inventory and thereby the efficacy of their inventory management techniques.
+Auditors can consume the Append-only Log of the Transparency Service to ascertain contemporary or historical view of the provider's inventory and thereby the efficacy of their inventory management techniques.
 Auditors can also digitally sign receipts and append them the transparency log to endorse inventory records, so that customers of the cloud infrastructure provider can analyze auditor endorsements in transparency log records to acquire cloud infrastructure or continue using it.

 ### Monitoring Configuration Management